hspazio/hspazio.github.io/_posts/2017-11-05-ruby-threads-and-queues.markdown

 end
 {% endhighlight %}

-We implement the producer as a thread so that we can move the control to the next block.
+We implement the producer as a thread so that we can move the control of the program to the next block.

 `Queue` has plenty of aliases for inserting and removing items: here we just used `<<` for insert but we could have used `enq` or `push`.
 Similarly, for removing items we can use `shift`, `deq` or `pop`.
-As of writing this post I personally prefer the `<<` operator for inserting as it's graphically expressive, and `deq` for dequeuing.
-I personally consider `enq` and `deq` very similar in appearance to be used together and `push` and `pop` a bit misleading as highly used for stack behavior.
+As of writing this post I personally prefer the `<<` operator for inserting messages as it's graphically expressive, then either `pop` or `deq` for pulling from the queue.
+In my opinion `enq` and `deq` are very similar in appearance to be used together (I generally prefer to use different looking terms to amplify the constrast) and `push` and `pop` are a bit misleading as highly used for stack behavior Last-In-First-Out.

 Let's continue our journey towards the consumer side.
 Here we now have to implent the consumer which is going to pull the next job from the queue and do some work with it.